 Non-Financial: Sandra Laing Gillam has no competing non-financial interests or relationships with regard to the content presented in this course.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Sandra Laing Gillam is a Professor in the Department of Communicative Disorders and Deaf Education at Utah State University and the current Vice President for Speech Language Pathology Practice for the American Speech Language and Hearing Association (ASHA).
 Since coming to Utah State, she has received numerous awards and honors including being named ASHA Fellow,…Read full bio

-1. Language Underpinnings of Narrative Proficiency
+1. Overview of Assessment procedures for Measuring Narrative Proficiency